 This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-In this post, I discuss a small Database theory topic for Character Set and Collation.
+In this post, I am sharing small Database theory on Character Set and Collation.

-As we are Database Professional and already experience with “Collate” in SQL Server and MySQL.
+As we are Database Professionals and already experienced with “Collate” in SQL Server and MySQL.

 What is Character Set?

 A Character Set is nothing but just a list of symbols and encodings.

 For example, latin1 and UTF-8 are the most traditional character set.

 Using latin1, you will be able to write all American words because latin1 contains all ASCII characters, which are sufficient to write an English word.
 On the contrary, with ASCII you will not be able to write all words of Western European specific languages because for instance, characters like ‘ë’, ‘õ’, ‘Ñ’ are missing.

 A Character Set encodes characters so that they fit in memory.
 For example, the euro symbol, €, will be encoded as 0xa4, and in UTF-8, it will be 0xe282ac.